IT 117: Introduction to Scripting

 print

-that prints the parameter word_set.
+Replace it with a statement that prints the parameter

-Remove the # from the test code.
+Uncomment the remaining lines in the test code.

-Run the script and fix any errors you find.
+Fix any errors you find.

 -